ericwan1/personal_helper_bot/README.md

 1. Improve upon the output format of the subreddits and links.
 Currently for my personal use it is fine, but I imagine that others may want a more aesthetically pleasing email.

 2. Work on security.
 Figuring out a way to ensure that important email information, passwords, reddit login info, etc. will not have to be typed into the script.

+### Citations?

+Reading Reddit's API documentation and moving forward with that section of the project was quite simple.
+The emailing part however, not so much.
+I got a bunch of help from the smtplib documentation and from https://realpython.com/python-send-email/.